Kensington Investment Counsel LLC Sells 1,036 Shares of iShares S&P Mid-Cap 400 Value ETF (NYSEARCA:IJJ)

-Kensington Investment Counsel LLC lowered its position in shares of iShares S&P Mid-Cap 400 Value ETF (NYSEARCA:IJJ – Get Rating) by 9.5% during the 1st quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
-The institutional investor owned 9,843 shares of the company’s stock after selling 1,036 shares during the quarter.
-Kensington Investment Counsel LLC’s holdings in iShares S&P Mid-Cap 400 Value ETF were worth $1,079,000 as of its most recent SEC filing.
+Kensington Investment Counsel LLC lowered its position in shares of iShares S&P Mid-Cap 400 Value ETF (NYSEARCA:IJJ – Get Rating) by 9.5% during the first quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
+The firm owned 9,843 shares of the company’s stock after selling 1,036 shares during the period.
+Kensington Investment Counsel LLC’s holdings in iShares S&P Mid-Cap 400 Value ETF were worth $1,079,000 as of its most recent filing with the Securities and Exchange Commission.

-Other hedge funds also recently bought and sold shares of the company.
-HM Payson & Co. boosted its stake in iShares S&P Mid-Cap 400 Value ETF by 500.0% during the first quarter.
-HM Payson & Co. now owns 240 shares of the company’s stock valued at $26,000 after buying an additional 200 shares during the last quarter.
-Capital Investment Counsel Inc bought a new position in shares of iShares S&P Mid-Cap 400 Value ETF during the 1st quarter valued at approximately $29,000.
-Princeton Global Asset Management LLC bought a new stake in iShares S&P Mid-Cap 400 Value ETF in the first quarter worth $38,000.
-Farmers & Merchants Trust Co of Chambersburg PA bought a new position in iShares S&P Mid-Cap 400 Value ETF during the first quarter valued at $54,000.
-Finally, Hudock Inc. raised its position in iShares S&P Mid-Cap 400 Value ETF by 1,022.7% during the first quarter.
-Hudock Inc. now owns 494 shares of the company’s stock valued at $54,000 after purchasing an additional 450 shares during the period.
+Other large investors also recently made changes to their positions in the company.
+HM Payson & Co. grew its position in iShares S&P Mid-Cap 400 Value ETF by 500.0% during the first quarter.
+HM Payson & Co. now owns 240 shares of the company’s stock worth $26,000 after buying an additional 200 shares in the last quarter.
+Capital Investment Counsel Inc acquired a new stake in iShares S&P Mid-Cap 400 Value ETF during the first quarter worth approximately $29,000.
+Princeton Global Asset Management LLC acquired a new stake in shares of iShares S&P Mid-Cap 400 Value ETF in the 1st quarter valued at $38,000.
+Farmers & Merchants Trust Co of Chambersburg PA bought a new position in shares of iShares S&P Mid-Cap 400 Value ETF in the first quarter worth about $54,000.
+Finally, Hudock Inc. raised its holdings in iShares S&P Mid-Cap 400 Value ETF by 1,022.7% in the 1st quarter.
+Hudock Inc. now owns 494 shares of the company’s stock valued at $54,000 after buying an additional 450 shares during the last quarter.

 iShares S&P Mid-Cap 400 Value ETF Profile